eflanili7881/AdobeRepackerAndInstallerScript/README.md

 This script compresses all unpacked assets that present on "payloads" and "packages" folder to temporary directory set by script, copies RIBS installer engine from installation media with unpacked assets excluded via excludepackages.txt and excludepayloads.txt that's generated via script and invokes Set-up.exe on temporary directory set by script to install repacked product.

 ## Limitations
-- If I correctly know, macOS doesn't have patched AdobePIM.dylib for
+- If I correctly know, macOS doesn't have patched AdobePIM.dylib for installing custom assets for Adobe CS6 - CC 2015
+  - But like in Windows, Adobe CS5.5 and Adobe CS5 doesn't have signature verification for .pima archives (actually, they're just .dmg files) and .dmg archives.

+## Special note
+- With Adobe CC 2013, *.pima format in packages folder changed to ZIP (extension is still .pima) and *.dmg format in payloads folder also changed to ZIP (extension also changed to .zip).